Proposal phase for IKI projects

 The independent complaint mechanism at IKI aims to provide a means for people who (could potentially) suffer negative social or environmental consequences as a result of IKI projects or wish to report the improper use of funds to disclose their complaints in a protected setting and get support.
 In particular, IKI implementation organisations must publicise this complaint mechanism as part of their project organisation, providing appropriate information to their target groups and communities in the project region, and must also cooperate in the event of any investigations.
 For the proposal phase, this means you will be required to state entry points for integrating these measures into the project timetable.

-A close involvement of actors in the partner countries of IKI projects and a strong focus on the local context has always been a quality feature of IKI projects.
+A close involvement of stakeholders in the partner countries of IKI projects and a strong focus on the local context have always been a quality feature of IKI projects.
 The core assumption is that the stronger the local embedding, the more effective and sustainable the IKI project.

 Participation in a project can be an opportunity for an increase in knowledge and skills for all organisations involved.
 It facilitates a lively exchange of knowledge and learning.
 This, in turn, contributes to the institutional consolidation and further development of administrative and technical skills of organisations and can greatly increase the adaptability of international organisations and their methods to local contexts.

-One rule designed to promote these effects in IKI projects is the local content rule.
-This means that at least half of IKI projects should be implemented by organisations that are anchored in the partner countries/regions, generate added value there and offer jobs and training for local experts.
+One criterion for promoting these effects in IKI projects is the local action requirement.
+This stipulates that at least half of the IKI funds of the respective projects, must be implemented by organizations that are anchored in the partner countries/regions, generate added value there and offer jobs and training for local experts.

 Policy for handling of mitigation credits in the IKI